gwenniger/multi-hare/README.md

 type of errors.
 Furthermore, this repository is written for python version3, you may need to use a virtual environment to use it.

+The main file for running experiments is: "modules/train_multi_dimensional_rnn_ctc.py".
+The file "modules/opts.py" has been used for defining a range of options for training and evaluation.
+This pattern was copied from OpenNMT-py (https://github.com/OpenNMT/OpenNMT-py) which similarly uses the "opts" file extensively to define configuration options.
+The configuration options are typically specified as command arguments.
+A typical use case is to make a shell script for an experiment which contains the call of train_multi_dimensional_rnn_ctc.py and the required arguments.

+There is a special dataset called "variable_length_mnist" which can be used for testing the software.
+It generates random sequences of digits of variable length from the set of handwritten digit examples from the MNIST dataset.
+This is useful for testing, as it is much faster than training on data from ICDAR but still captures most though not all of the  properties of a real handwriting recognition task (i.e. ICDAR).

+Language Models

+The software uses KenLM language models, an interface for training language models is available at language_model/kenlm_interface.py.
+For replicating the results on the IAM dataset, the use of a strong language model trained on the LOB and Brown corpus is important.
+However, the London__Oslo_Bergen (LOB) corpus, available from: http://ota.ox.ac.uk/desc/0167 is in a somewhat archaic format.
+It therefore needs to be converted to be compatible with IAM.
+The file monolingual_data_preprocessing/lob_original_preprocessor.py takes care of this.
+The BROWN corpus is taken from NLTL: http://www.nltk.org/nltk_data/.
+It needs much less preprocessing, the file to do the preprocessing.
+The file monolingual_data_preprocessing/brown_corpus_preprocessor.py.

 ### External libraries ###
 This repository uses several external libraries: